 StockFetcher allows users to create their very own unique chart based on the filters they enter and the information they want to see.

-A StockFetcher Review on How to Enter Filters
+How to Enter Filters

 Perhaps the most unique part of StockFetcher is the way that users enter their filters.
 Other sites which have dropdown menus or radio buttons to click.